-Estimated Potential Contract Value - In addition to backlog, we also evaluate estimated potential contract value, which represents unexercised options associated with existing firm contracts and primarily includes options and agreements with existing customers to purchase new services.
+Estimated Potential Remaining Contract Value - In addition to backlog, we also evaluate estimated potential remaining contract value, which represents unexercised options associated with existing firm contracts and other contract commitments where items are visible in the DoD budget estimates and are void of competitive risks, including options on IDIQ type contracts and follow-on orders with existing customers.

-Total Estimated Contract Value - Estimated potential contract value together with backlog represents total estimated contract value.
+Total Estimated Contract Value - Estimated potential remaining contract value together with backlog represents total estimated contract value.

-The following table summarizes the value of our backlog, estimated potential contract value and total estimated contract value at the respective dates presented:
+The following table summarizes the value of our backlog, estimated potential remaining contract value and total estimated contract value at the respective dates presented: